interkosmos/fif/README.md

 At the moment, GNU Fortran is not supported.

 ## Compile
-Compile your Fortran 57 code with:
+Compile your FORTRAN I code with:
 ```
 $ ./compiler <input> <output>
 ```